VSCodeEmacs/Emacs/README.md

 <h2 align="center"><img src="https://github.com/VSCodeEmacs/Emacs/blob/master/images/icon.png?raw=true" height=123><br>VSCodeEmacs</h2>
 <p align="center"><strong>Emacs emulation for Visual Studio Code</strong></p>

-This was a fork of I don't remember the original extension name but almost ALL the Emacs extensions brag to be Emacs-Friendly when all fails to implement such basic Emacs behaviors.
+This is a fork of...
+I don't remember the original extension name but there are tons of Emacs extensions and many of them claims to be Emacs-friendly but many fails to implement basic Emacs behaviors.
-I had to fork and fix the little issues.
-To give you an example, in Emacs when you use `Ctrl+Space` to enter selection mode and then select some text and press `DEL` key the text is removed and the selection mode is exited.
+To give you an example, in Emacs when you use `Ctrl+Space` to enter selection mode and then select some text, if you press `DEL` the text is removed and the selection mode is exited.
-All the forks of forks don't implement this and when you select some text and `DEL` the text is erased but the selection mode is still operating, which is annoying for a real Emacs user, I fixed it and proposed a PR in one of the extension repository but they didn't even accept and instead ignored my answers when they asked my motivation.
+No fork had this implemented, instead the text would get erased but the selection mode would still be operating, which was annoying for a real Emacs user I believe.
+At first I proposed a PR in one of the repository but they didn't even review the code and the motivation behind, they just asked how it would improve the extension, after I explained they just denied.
-Coding should be free and share, not about maintaining some domains like a master seeking for some stars and then denying the whole purpose of the product you hold..
+That is why I made another extension, it's not just to have my own version and pollute the marketplace even more.
+Coding should be free and share, not maintaining some domains and pretend to be a lord of thumb ups over denying the main purpose of the product you hold.

-In this version I also added a minibuffer feature.
-Press `alt+shift+1` to open it.
+I also added the chord `alt+shift+1` which will open a minibuffer.
+Guess what `alt+shift+1` do in Emacs ?
-In the original Emacs this keybinding is to run a shell command in the mini buffer.

-Now if you like it, Please ENjoy and if you want to improve the extension You're free to fork, modify and make a Push Request for the sake of perfection.
+Anyways I hope you enjoy this modification.
+Please if you want to improve the extension you're free to fork, modify and make push request (for the sake of perfection).

+Special thanks to:
+- flindeberg for fixing `C-w` glitch in the remote context and adding some mac keybindings.

 Emacs FTW.